spencertipping/tau/doc/pi0-gc.md

 This doesn't give us invariance across GC because we still compact the new-set.
 It just gives us a fast way to calculate heap-relative addresses and allows us to independently compact old generations.

+### No write barriers
+Because UTF9 values are immutable, we will never have oldgen values referring to newgen ones.
+This means no insta-tenuring or other complications: each oldgen is completely self-contained relative to newer ones.

 ### Tenuring
 UTF9 doesn't provide any room for metadata to store details like "how many generations has this object been alive".
 I could allocate more [π₀ UTF9](pi0-utf9.md) space for this, but for now we just tenure after a single generation.
 If we have four heaps, the final generation requires the object to live for roughly eight new-gen collection cycles.